sjain1992/awesome-tech/docs/agileplanning.md

 - [opensource.com - Scrum is dead: breaking down the new open development method](https://opensource.com/business/15/11/open-development-method)
 - [DZone refcard: Scrum 🌟🌟](https://dzone.com/refcardz/scrum)
 - [DZone: 12 Mistakes in Agile Manifesto 🌟🌟](https://dzone.com/articles/twelve-mistakes-in-agile-manifesto) Most software teams misunderstand the 12 agile principles.
 Here is a summary of what's going on and an interpretation of each principle.
+- [DZone: Why Do So Many Programmers Hate Agile?](https://dzone.com/articles/why-do-so-many-programmers-hate-agile) While we can all agree agile is better than waterfall development, the iterative methodology has an awful lot of detractors from its history of misuse.

 [![scrumguides](images/scrumguides.png)](http://www.scrumguides.org/)